tiiuae/ghaf/CONTRIBUTING.md

 Pull requests should be created from personal forks.
 We follow a fork and rebase workflow.

+> The concept of a fork originated with GitHub, it is not a Git concept.
+>
+> If you are new to forks, see [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) and [Contributing Guide when you fork a repository](https://medium.com/@rishabhmittal200/contributing-guide-when-you-fork-a-repository-3b97657b01fb).

 Make sure the [license](https://github.com/tiiuae/ghaf#licensing) information is added on top of all your source files as in the example:

     # Copyright [year project started]-[current year], [project founder] and the [project name] contributors